 Doc: VLT-MAN-ESO-19500-4106

-Issue: Issue 5.16
+Issue: Issue 5.18

-Date: Date 15th Mar 2023
+Date: Date 12th March 2025

-Page: 145 of 198
+Page: 160 of 214

-- ATM_PROFILE_STANDARD: optional Fits table indicating the reference atmospheric profile.
-If not given, a default profile will be used. - GDAS: optional GDAS profile providing pressure [hPa], altitude [m], and temperature [K] to use.
-If not provided, the recipe will retrieve data from the ESO database. - KERNEL_LIBRARY: optional Library specifying the instrumental line spread function. - WAVE_EXCLUDE: optional Fits table specifying the wavelength boundaries of the regions to exclude in the fit.
+ATM_PROFILE_STANDARD: optional Fits table indicating the reference atmospheric profile.
+If not given, a default profile will be used.

+GDAS: optional GDAS profile providing pressure [hPa], altitude [m], and temperature [K] to use.
+If not provided, the recipe will retrieve data from the ESO database.

+KERNEL_LIBRARY: optional Library specifying the instrumental line spread function.

+WAVE_EXCLUDE: optional Fits table specifying the wavelength boundaries of the regions to exclude in the fit.
 Ignored if the recipe parameter WAVE_EXCLUDE is not 'NULL'.
-If a region is outside the wavelength range of the input spectrum, it will be ignored. - WAVE_INCLUDE: optional Fits table specifying the wavelength boundaries of the regions to fit.
+If a region is outside the wavelength range of the input spectrum, it will be ignored.

+WAVE_INCLUDE: optional Fits table specifying the wavelength boundaries of the regions to fit.
+See Section 7.14, page 65.
 Ignored if the recipe parameter WAVE_INCLUDE is not 'NULL'.
-If a region is outside the wavelength range of the input spectrum, it will be ignored. - MOLECULES: optional Fits table specifying the molecules to consider in the fit and their relative column densities.
-Ignored if all the recipe parameters LIST_MOLEC, FIT_MOLEC, and REL_COL are specified. - PIXEL_EXCLUDE: optional Fits table specifying the pixels boundaries of the regions to exclude in the fit.
+If a region is outside the wavelength range of the input spectrum, it will be ignored.

+MOLECULES: optional Fits table specifying the molecules to consider in the fit and their relative column densities.
+Ignored if all the recipe parameters LIST_MOLEC, FIT_MOLEC, and REL_COL are specified.

+PIXEL_EXCLUDE: optional Fits table specifying the pixels boundaries of the regions to exclude in the fit.
 Ignored if the recipe parameter PIXEL_EXCLUDE is not 'NULL'.
-If a region is outside the wavelength range of the input spectrum, it will be ignored. - REDUCED_IDP_SCI_LSS: required The input spectrum to model.
-Choose one of these tags. - or REDUCED_IDP_SCI_MOS: Choose one of these tags. - or REDUCED_IDP_SCI_MXU: Choose one of these tags.
+If a region is outside the wavelength range of the input spectrum, it will be ignored.

+REDUCED_IDP_SCI_LSS: required The input spectrum to model.
+Choose one of these tags.

+or REDUCED_IDP_SCI_MOS: Choose one of these tags.

+or REDUCED_IDP_SCI_MXU: Choose one of these tags.

+or REDUCED_IDP_STD_LSS: Choose one of these tags.

+or REDUCED_IDP_STD_MOS: Choose one of these tags.

+or REDUCED_IDP_STD_MXU: Choose one of these tags.

+AUTO_MOLECULES: The list of molecules used by the recipe.

+MOLECULE_ATLAS: The list of molecules used for gui.